Dallas investor reviewing rental property tax deductions with CPA at desk in 2026

 That changed with Proposition 4.
 As of 2026, non-homestead properties (like your rental houses and small commercial buildings) valued under $5 million benefit from a 20% circuit breaker cap on value increases.
 While 20% still sounds like a lot, in a hot Dallas market, this cap provides much-needed predictability for your cash flow.

-When we handle tax preparation services dallas, we look closely at these valuations.
-If your property tax bill shows a jump higher than 20% on the assessed value (excluding new improvements), you aren't just losing money: you’re likely being overcharged based on Texas law.
+When we handle tax preparation for Dallas investors, we look closely at these valuations.
+If your property tax bill shows a jump higher than 20% on the assessed value (excluding new improvements), you aren’t just losing money, you’re likely being overcharged based on Texas law.

 Why Protesting Your DCAD Appraisal is a "Must-Do" Every May

 Why?
-Because the initial valuation is often based on mass appraisal models that don't account for the specific condition of your property.
+Because the initial valuation is often based on mass appraisal models that don’t account for the specific condition of your property.
 Did the foundation shift?
 Is the roof reaching the end of its life?
+Are the comps DCAD used actually comparable to your property, or did they cherry-pick the highest sales in the neighborhood?
 These factors lower the market value, but DCAD won’t know unless you tell them.

 Protesting your appraisal directly boosts your ROI.
 Every dollar saved in property taxes is a dollar added to your net operating income.
-If you’re too busy managing tenants to handle the protest, we highly recommend hiring a local consultant or using our accounting firms in dallas tx to ensure your records are organized and ready for the hearing.
+If you’re too busy managing tenants to handle the protest, we recommend organizing your records ahead of time, including photos, repair receipts, and comparable sales data.
+Our team at AG Freideman can make sure your books and documentation are in order before your hearing.

-Repairs vs. Improvements: The 2026 Bonus Depreciation Gift
+Repairs vs. Improvements: The 2026 Bonus Depreciation Opportunity

-One of the biggest points of confusion we see at our cpa dallas office is the difference between a "repair" and an "improvement."
+One of the biggest points of confusion we see at our Dallas CPA office is the difference between a "repair" and an "improvement."

-- Repairs: These are things that keep the property in its current ordinary efficient operating condition (e.g., fixing a leak, painting a room between tenants).
+• Repairs: These are things that keep the property in its current ordinary efficient operating condition (e.g., fixing a leak, painting a room between tenants, patching drywall).
 These are 100% deductible in the year you pay for them.

-- Improvements: These add value, prolong the life of the property, or adapt it to a new use (e.g., a new roof, replacing all windows, adding a deck).
+• Improvements: These add value, prolong the life of the property, or adapt it to a new use (e.g., a new roof, replacing all windows, adding a deck, a full kitchen remodel).

-The Big News for 2026: Thanks to the "One Big Beautiful Bill Act" passed in 2025, 100% bonus depreciation has been permanently restored.
+The Big News for 2026: Thanks to the "One Big Beautiful Bill Act," 100% bonus depreciation has been restored for qualifying assets placed in service in 2026.

 This is massive for your ROI.
 If you put $20,000 into a new HVAC system and flooring for a rental in 2026, you may be able to deduct the entire $20,000 in year one rather than spreading it out over decades.
-This "front-loading" of expenses can wipe out your taxable rental income entirely, providing huge tax savings today.
+This "front-loading" of expenses can significantly reduce, or even wipe out, your taxable rental income for the year, providing substantial tax savings today.
+The key is making sure each expense is classified correctly, which is exactly the kind of detail a tax planning session can help you sort out before you spend the money.

 The "Phantom Expense": Depreciation

-If you aren't claiming depreciation, you are effectively leaving money on the table.
-The IRS allows you to deduct the cost of the building (not the land) over 27.5 years.
-It’s called a "phantom expense" because you aren't actually writing a check for it every year, but it reduces your taxable income nonetheless.
+If you aren’t claiming depreciation, you are effectively leaving money on the table.
+The IRS allows you to deduct the cost of the building (not the land) over 27.5 years for residential rental property.
+It’s called a "phantom expense" because you aren’t actually writing a check for it every year, but it reduces your taxable income nonetheless.

 For larger portfolios, we often suggest a Cost Segregation Study.
-This allows you to identify components of the property (like appliances, landscaping, or specialty lighting) that can be depreciated even faster: often over 5 or 7 years: further accelerating your tax benefits.
+This allows you to identify components of the property (like appliances, landscaping, cabinetry, or specialty lighting) that can be depreciated on accelerated schedules, often over 5 or 7 years instead of 27.5.
+Combined with the restored 100% bonus depreciation, a cost segregation study can generate significant first-year deductions that dramatically improve your cash position.

 Deducting the "Hidden" Costs of Being a Dallas Landlord

-Many investors forget to track the smaller, recurring costs that add up.
+Many investors forget to track the smaller, recurring costs that add up over 12 months.
 In 2026, make sure you are capturing:

-- Travel Expenses: Do you drive from your home in Plano to check on your rental in Oak Cliff?
-Those miles are deductible.
+1. Travel Expenses: Do you drive from your home in Plano to check on your rental in Oak Cliff?
+Those miles are deductible at the IRS standard mileage rate of $0.70 per mile for 2026.
 If you travel out of town to look at new potential investment properties, those costs are generally deductible too.

-- Property Management Fees: If you use a management company to handle the "3 T's" (Tenants, Toilets, and Trash), their fees are 100% deductible.
+2. Property Management Fees: If you use a management company to handle the "3 T’s" (Tenants, Toilets, and Trash), their fees are 100% deductible.
+Most Dallas property managers charge 8-10% of collected rent, so this adds up fast.

-- Professional Services: The fees you pay for cpa in dallas texas to prepare your federal income tax preparation with schedule c or e are fully deductible as a business expense.
+3. Professional Services: The fees you pay a licensed CPA to prepare your tax return, including your Schedule E for rental income, are fully deductible as a business expense.

-- Legal and Advertising: From drafting a lease to listing the property on Zillow, keep every receipt.
+4. Legal and Advertising: From drafting a lease to listing the property on Zillow or paying for tenant screening, keep every receipt.

-For the past several years, the State and Local Tax (SALT) deduction was capped at $10,000, which hit Dallas investors hard given our high property taxes.
-For 2026, the SALT cap has been expanded to $40,000.
+For the past several years, the State and Local Tax (SALT) deduction was capped at $10,000, which hit Dallas-area taxpayers hard given our high property taxes.
+For 2026, the SALT cap has been raised to $40,000 for most filers.

-While this cap applies to your personal itemized deductions, it’s important to remember that property taxes paid on rental properties are generally considered business expenses and are not subject to this personal SALT cap.
+While this expanded cap applies to your personal itemized deductions, it’s important to remember that property taxes paid on rental properties are generally considered business expenses reported on Schedule E, and are not subject to this personal SALT cap.
 This is a critical distinction that many DIY tax preparers miss.
-By correctly categorizing these taxes on your Schedule E, you can protect your personal deduction limit for your own home's taxes.
+By correctly categorizing these taxes on your Schedule E, you can protect your personal SALT deduction for your own home’s property taxes and state income taxes (for those who also have income taxed in other states).

 How AG Freideman Helps Dallas Investors

-Real estate isn't just about finding the right property; it’s about having the right tax structure.
+Real estate isn’t just about finding the right property, it’s about having the right tax structure.
 Are you holding your properties in an LLC?
-Have you considered the benefits of our Texas registered agent services to keep your business compliant with the Secretary of State?
+Have you considered the benefits of our Texas registered agent services to keep your LLC in good standing and protect your personal information from public records?